 In this post, videos, an interactive map and many references supplement a short history of Jewish farming communities in Connecticut.

 Beginning as early as 1891, Baron Hirsch supported the settlement of Jewish farmers in Connecticut.
 By 1928 there were over 5000 Jewish farm families in the state.
 The Baron Hirsch Fund and its subsidiary the Jewish Agricultural Society (JAS) sponsored these projects.
-The projects continued throughout the first half of the 20th Century, helping not only the Russian Jews escaping pogroms in the first part of the century, but after WWII Holocaust survivors as well.
+The projects continued throughout the first half of the 20th Century.
+They not only helped the Russian Jews escaping pogroms in the first part of the century, but after WWII Holocaust survivors as well.

-We hope you will send send us your stories and permission to publish them through the leave a comment link above.
-And if you have a particular question about this immigration phenomena, let me know.
-I will research the answer and write a post.
+We hope you will send us your stories and permission to publish them.
+Click here to contact us.
+And if you have a particular question about this immigration phenomenon, let us know.
+We will research the answer and write a post.

 For the whole story, read the official history of Baron Hirsch’s Jewish Colonization Association, An Outstretched Arm.